IQNOMY/platform_documentation/_build/html/_sources/integrations/mailchimp.txt

 MailChimp List requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use IQNOMY in combination with Mailchimp a list must be available.
+To use IQNOMY in combination with MailChimp a list must be available.
 Subscribers can be added and updated to this list.
 If no list is available yet, you have to create one.

 Steps: